miki-hermann/learn-horn/README.md

 There is another, much more sophisticated example from `kaggle` present, but it needs some preprocessing.
 The file `digit.csv.xz` contains compressed data for recognition of digits.

-Start the Perl script `digit.pl` and choose the digit `d` which you want to recognize.
-The script produces a CSV file `digitd.csv` for the chosen digit `d`.
+Compile the digit treatment by `make example`, then run the command `digit`.
+This command will ask you to choose the digit `d` which you want to recognize.
+The software produces a CSV file `digitd.csv` for the chosen digit `d`.
 Use it as input for the algorithms.

 EOF